Acupressure Points for Eye Improvement

 Applying pressure to each position for up to 10 seconds helps increase the blood flow.

-Exercises to Improve Eyesight
+Exercises to Improve Eyesight:

 - Roll your eyes – start by looking up with a slow circle ten times clockwise and then counterclockwise.